nest/nest-simulator/doc/htmldoc/developer_space/sli_docs/neural-simulations.rst

 During the time step from 10.9 ms to 11.0 ms, the membrane potential crosses the threshold value -55.0 mV.
-Thus, the neuron emits an output spike at 11.0 ms and the membrane potential is then reset to -70.0 mV and clamped to the resting value for 2 ms, the refractory period of the neuron.
+Thus, the neuron emits an output spike at 11.0 ms and the membrane potential is then reset to -70.0 mV and clamped to the resting value for 2 ms, the :hxt_ref:`refractory period` of the neuron.
 After the refractory period, the membrane continues to depolarize due to the continuing input current.